Routing single photons with quantum emitters coupled to nanostructures: Theoretical methods

 \subsection{Other theoretical methods}

 We now briefly mention other theoretical approaches that have been used to study single-photon scattering in the literature.
 The methods outlined above are concerned with the asymptotic input and output states, which is sufficient for calculating transmission and reflection amplitudes but it does not provide information about the temporal dynamics of the interactions.
 In order to look at the full time evolution rather than simply the initial and final states, a time-dependent theory must be used.
 For example, the time-dependent Schr\"{o}dinger equation can be solved to obtain the temporal dynamics of the photon and the emitter~\cite{Liao2015}.
 The time-dependent Schr\"{o}dinger equation for scattering of a single photon has been solved via direct integration~\cite{Liao2015, Manzoni2014}, a Laplace transform~\cite{Yan2014, Li2016}, and a perturbative approach~\cite{Qin2016}.
 Photon loss can be included either with a non-Hermitian Hamiltonian in the Schr\"{o}dinger equation (via the substitution used in Section~\ref{subsubsec:methods})~\cite{Liao2015, Manzoni2014}, or using a full master equation with Lindblad terms that account for loss~\cite{Manzacca2007, Rinaldi2025}.
 The temporal dynamics can also be studied using Heisenberg or quantum Langevin equations in the Heisenberg picture~\cite{Zhu2019_2, Stolyarov2020}.
+Taking a master equation or Langevin equation approach allows for the inclusion of other noise sources in quantum emitters, for example pure dephasing.

+Some authors have adopted a Green tensor approach to deriving master equations that give the time evolution of a density matrix describing a system~\cite{Dung2002, Lang2020}, or quantum Langevin equations describing the evolution of field operators~\cite{Gruner1996, Caneva2015}.
+Starting from a classical electromagnetic Green's function, an effective master equation can be derived, where the Hamiltonian and Lindblad operators are expressed in terms of the Green's function~\cite{Chang2018}.
+The Green tensor method has also been used to derive the single-photon scattering matrix for a two-level emitter in a cavity (via LSZ reduction)~\cite{Shi2011} and for an array of two-level emitters coupled to a waveguide (via a generalized input-output formalism)~\cite{Caneva2015}.